jungp0/Meltdown-Spectre/README.md

 You may have found out the vulnerabilities.

 1. the instruction 2 can run without the result of instruction 1

-2. if the branch prediction is wrong, the track of instruction 2 will be totally removed
+2. if the branch prediction is wrong, the instruction 2 will be discarded

 ## What does it mean

+I will give you two more messages:

-At the architectural level documented in processor data books, any results of misprediction are specified to be discarded after the fact, the resulting speculative execution may still leave around side effects, like loaded cache lines.
+1. At the architectural level documented in processor data books, any results of misprediction are specified to be discarded after the fact, the resulting speculative execution may still leave around side effects, like loaded cache lines.

+2. In intel chips, all physical memory is mapped to [kernel memory](https://en.wikipedia.org/wiki/Kernel_(operating_system)), and all kernel memory is mapped to the visual address space of every user process with privilege check[6]

+Considering what if a user process want to access an address in kernel memory without privilege:

+- There are two instructions:

+    1. Check the privilege to access the address

+    2. Read the address

+- Most of processors think the instruction 2 can run in the meanwhile of instruction 1.
+If the privilege check fails, the register loaded in instruction 2 will be reset.

+- Nevertheless, the cache still store the value in the process, because reset cache is too expensive.

+The procedures above is what **Meltdown** exploits.

+The value in cache need to be capture by cache attack like [side-channel attack](https://en.wikipedia.org/wiki/Side-channel_attack#:~:text=Cache%20attack%20%E2%80%94%20attacks%20based%20on,a%20type%20of%20cloud%20service.).
+We will not dig too deep here.

+***

+What if the the processors don't think the instruction 2 is independent from instruction 1, and determine whether to run it by branch prediction?

-Spectre can abuse the branch prediction simply by an "if-then" function.
-Malicious program can "train" processor to predict an intended value of the if statement, then read cache by misleading.
-Processor will be fooled, load the cache, have cache read, discard the "wrong" instruction, and **even forget it has loaded the cache**.
-Therefore, Spectre attack is hard to detect.
+**Spectre** abuses the branch prediction simply by an "if-then" function.
+Malicious program can "train" processor to predict an intended value of the if statement, then poison the branch to return the familiar road.
+(Spectre has much more variances and we just discuss the part associated with Meltdown)

-It is not the end, Meltdown is a perfect match.

-Meltdown relies on a CPU race condition that can arise between instruction execution and privilege checking.
-Briefly speaking, the instruction execution leaves side effects that constitute information not hidden to the process by the privilege check.
-The process carrying out Meltdown then uses these side effects to infer the values of memory mapped data, bypassing the privilege check.[6]

-Although Meltdown can only read memory in one instruction per attack, it can still read at high speed.
-Every address of interest, and depending on other running processes, the result may contain passwords, encryption data, and any other sensitive information, from any address of any process that exists in the memory map.

 *Check Paper about [Meltdown](https://meltdownattack.com/meltdown.pdf) and [Spectre](https://spectreattack.com/spectre.pdf)*

 ## Mitigation

 Linux, macOS, IOS and Windows all released patches to mitigate the impacts.
-However, the architecture-level solution has not be announced.

 Microsoft provided solutions as below: